AriB2003/robot_localization/README.md

 **Did you learn any interesting lessons for future robotic programming projects?
 These could relate to working on robotics projects in teams, working on more open-ended (and longer term) problems, or any other relevant topic.**

 One important lesson we learned was the importance of cross-referencing and double-checking that commands are implemented correctly.
 One of our team members spent the better part of a week trying to troubleshoot a problem that occurred only because he forgot to include “--clock” at the end of a bash command when running the particle filter.
-While the other member didn’t bother checking the command since he thought that Ctrl+C and Ctrl+V are not that deep.
+The other member didn’t bother checking the command since he thought that Ctrl+C and Ctrl+V are not possible to do incorrectly.

 Another lesson we learned was that at the very end we realized that the odometry update we created had led to the backwards-driving convergence since we hadn’t transformed the odometry update to the particle reference frame.
 However, given that it was already in the map frame this transformation would not have worked anyway.
 We accidentally implemented the right thing without understanding why.
 We saw that the particles moved in the expected directions, but did not consider that them moving like that was an abstraction from the robot frame.
 This probably could have been avoided through a more thorough understanding of the original codebase before jumping into the project.